JATOS/JATOS-Blog/_posts/2017-11-06-dply-with-docker.md

 I wrote a blog post about [how to get a JATOS server via Dply.co](JATOS-with-Dply) and I still like this little service quite a lot.
 It's super easy to set up a server and at least initially it's for free.
 I did a new Dply button that this time uses JATOS' Docker container:

 [![Dply](https://dply.co/b.svg)](https://dply.co/b/zkSCX6Cx)

+Remember it takes a while for JATOS to be installed on the server.
+I had to wait around 2 min, but it probably depends on the cloud vendor.